avincesmedile/yrec_isochrones/README.md

 ---

+**Written and Maintained by Vincent A. Smedile, Department of Astronomy, The Ohio State University**

 All isochrone sample tables were computed using the [YREC Code](https://github.com/yreclab/yrec) and [Sample Grid](https://github.com/avincesmedile/yrec_isochrones/blob/main/yrec_grid/yrec_final_grid2.zip).
 Pre-made Isochrones can be found in the [Isochrones File](https://github.com/avincesmedile/yrec_isochrones/tree/main/isochrones).